hpcleuven/VscDocumentation/source/software/singularity.rst

 .. note::

-   For distributed application you may expect some mild performance degradation.
+   For distributed applications you may expect some mild performance degradation.